kimwalisch/primecount/README.md

 ====================================
 [![Build Status](https://travis-ci.org/kimwalisch/primecount.svg)](https://travis-ci.org/kimwalisch/primecount)

-This primecount version saves intermediate results of P2, S2_easy and S2_hard to a file once per hour.
+The primecount backup version saves intermediate results to a file once per hour (configurable using ```--backup[=N]```).
 If your computer crashes and you restart the same computation primecount will automatically resume from the backup files.

+The backup functionality works quite nicely but the code quality does not yet meet my standards to be included into the master branch.

 ### Binaries
 Below are the latest precompiled binaries for Windows 64-bit and Linux x86-64.